Thousands of creative leaders manage their agencies with Workamajig.

 Love your clients?
 Want to keep them?
 Ask them what you’re doing right and what you can improve upon.
 After all, they are the reason you do what you do.
 Be open to constructive criticism, and use this as a teachable moment for your team on the importance of client relationships.
 If their reviews are glowing, congratulations!
 You’re making amazing work that positively impacts the world, whether it’s a handy-dandy brochure, a single line of copy that resonates, or a beautifully designed website.

-The perks of a process are that your projects will be completed on time and on budget more often than not.
+The perks of a process are that your projects will be completed on time and on a budget more often than not.
 This translates into more manageable schedules for employees, happier clients, and a more profitable bottom line, which means everyone wins.
-Give an HR-friendly high-five to Team Production at your agency, grab a couple of beers and chat about how you can work together to perfect your process.
+Give an HR-friendly high-five to Team Production at your agency, grab a couple of beers, and chat about how you can work together to perfect your process.